You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Xanax Xr is a drug marketed by Upjohn and is included in one NDA.

 The generic ingredient in XANAX XR is alprazolam.
 There are fifteen drug master file entries for this compound.
-Thirty-four suppliers are listed for this compound.
+Thirty-one suppliers are listed for this compound.
 Additional details are available on the alprazolam profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Xanax Xr